Raffaello/scala-play-demo/README.md

 - store UUID in session/cookie for multiple users and store the state of the game assoicate to the UUID in the cache
-- restore from cache the game state based on UUID retrieve from session
+- restore from cache the game state based on UUID retrieve from the session

 ### HangPerson Game SPA

-- it download the compiled scalaJS (javascript) built in ReactJS and the game will be generate in browser (off-line).
-The Server is no more required at this point.
+- it download the compiled scalaJS (javascript) built with ReactJS and the game will be generate in browser (off-line).
+The Server is no more required at this point except from the random word.